 PLASMA IN OUR LIVES

 What is plasma?
 Where do we find it?
 What can we do with it?
-In this monthly video podcast, brought to you by the Michigan Institute for Plasma Science and Engineering and available on iTunes, you can get the answers to these questions and more.
-Hear top plasma scientists and engineers from around the world talk about the cutting edge of plasma research, new technologies that will shape our future and explain the mysterious electro-jelly that is plasma.
+How does plasma beneficially affect our lives?
+In this series of video podcasts, brought to you by the Michigan Institute for Plasma Science and Engineering and available on iTunes, these and other questions about plasmas will be answered.
+These videos were produced from interviews of leading plasma scientists and engineers from around the world who presented MIPSE seminars at the University of Michigan.
+They speak about their own internationally leading plasma research, new technologies that will shape our future that use plasmas and how plasmas are important to all of us every day.

 - Sergey Lebedev, The Z-Pinch and Making Miniature Astrophysical Jets in the Laboratory (September 18, 2013)